 This newsletter is a key element of Sara’s Birth Information Project, which was initially supported by our crowdfunding friends, who helped by donating towards the costs of the infrastructure while we donated our time.
 It’s still partially heart-funded and we receive no funding from companies who sell pharmaceuticals, technologies or baby products.
 Which means we can be honest and we’re not dependent on (and thus inhibited by) such relationships.

-If you’d like to help us keep it all free, ad-free and baby product free, well we would be just delighted if you would buy some of our home-designed midwife stuff whose proceeds solely fund the newsletter, or make a microdonation towards the running costs, thank you 😀 We also make a dontion towards the voluntary aspect of our work from every online course we run, so attending one of those helps keep the free stuff going too!
+If you’d like to help us keep it all free, ad-free and baby product free, well we would be just delighted if you would buy some of our home-designed midwife stuff whose proceeds solely fund the newsletter, or make a donation towards the running costs, thank you 😀 We also make a donation towards the voluntary aspect of our work from every online course we run, so attending one of those (and bringing or sending your colleagues!) helps keep the free stuff going too!